Las Vegas Hilton

 Table Games: All the usual suspects.
 Blackjack, craps, roulette, pai gow, Let it Ride, etc. Mostly it's average to better-than-average table gaming.
 The single-deck blackjack pays the lousy 6:5 instead of 3:2 -- skip it.

-Bet Minimums: $5 and up but mostly up on weekends and during conventions.
+Bet Minimums: $10 and up.
 During conventions we heard rumors of $100 minimums.
 Craps can be as low as $5, but at that rate, they only give you 3, 4, 5x odds.
-The $10 tables offer a more favorable 10x odds.
 Roulette chips are worth a buck apiece, and tables have $10 minimums.

 Machines: From those silly pennies through the roof.
 An improved selection of video poker with decent full pay.
 They don't have full-pay double bonus, but they do have full-pay video poker, even at the nickel level.